David Hahn

-David Charles Hahn (October 30, 1976 – September 27, 2016), sometimes called the "Radioactive Boy Scout" or the "Nuclear Boy Scout", was an American nuclear radiation enthusiast who built a homemade neutron source at the age of seventeen.
+David Charles Hahn (October 30, 1976 – September 27, 2016), sometimes called the "Radioactive Boy Scout" and the "Nuclear Boy Scout" was an American nuclear radiation enthusiast who attempted to build a homemade nuclear reactor at the age of seventeen.

 A scout in the Boy Scouts of America, Hahn conducted his experiments in secret in a backyard shed at his mother's house in Commerce Township, Michigan.
 Hahn's goal was to build and demonstrate a homemade breeder reactor.
-While he never managed to build a reactor, in August 1994, Hahn's progress attracted the attention of local police when they found material in his vehicle that troubled them during a stop for a separate matter.
-When Hahn warned them that the material was radioactive, the police contacted federal authorities.
+While he never managed to build a reactor, in August 1994, Hahn's progress attracted the attention of local police when they found concerning material in his vehicle during a stop for a separate matter.
+When Hahn warned them that the material was radioactive, the police contacted federal authorities, worried that he might have an atomic bomb.
 His mother's property was cleaned up by the Environmental Protection Agency (EPA) ten months later as a Superfund cleanup site.
 Hahn attained Eagle Scout rank shortly after his lab was dismantled.

 While the incident was not widely publicized initially, it became better known following a 1998 Harper's Magazine article by journalist Ken Silverstein.
 Hahn was also the subject of Silverstein's 2004 book The Radioactive Boy Scout.
 As an adult, Hahn served in the United States Navy and United States Marine Corps.
 He was subsequently treated for mental illness, and his death at age 39 was related to drug and alcohol use.

-Background

-Hahn was born in Royal Oak, Michigan.
+Early life

+Hahn was born on October 30, 1976, in Royal Oak, Michigan.
+His father, Ken Hahn, was a mechanical engineer.
+His mother, Patty Hahn, suffered from alcoholism and was diagnosed with depression and schizophrenia and sent to a mental hospital when David was four.
+His parents divorced when he was nine, and his father gained custody.
+He had a stepmother, Kathy Missig, and a step-sister Kristina after his father remarried.

+David's stepgrandfather John Sims gave him The Golden Book of Chemistry Experiments and encouraged his experiments in chemistry and science.
+David mowed other people's lawns to help fund his experiments.
+With one experiment, he created chloroform and as the book encouraged him to sniff the chemical, he did so and was passed out for more than an hour, according to his recollection.
+David also loved to build fireworks and model rockets, which he altered with his own designs.
+As the experiments at home were becoming a problem and increasingly dangerous, David was encouraged by his father to join the Boy Scouts to provide discipline and distraction from his scientific endeavors.